-The most commonly used classification system for ischaemic strokes is the Bamford classification (or Oxford classification) system.
-This categorises stroke based on the initial presenting symptoms and clinical signs.
-This system does not require imaging to classify the stroke, instead, it is a purely clinical diagnosis.
+The most commonly used classification system for ischaemic stroke is the Bamfordclassification system (also known as the Oxford classification system).
+This system categorises stroke based on the initial presenting symptoms and clinical signs.
+This system does not require imaging to classify the stroke, instead, it is based on clinical findings alone.

 Total anterior circulation stroke (TACS)

-A total anterior circulation stroke (TACS) involves a large cortical stroke affecting the areas of the brain supplied by both the middle and anterior cerebral arteries.
+A totalanteriorcirculationstroke (TACS) is a large cortical stroke affecting the areas of the brain supplied by both the middle and anteriorcerebralarteries.

-All three of the following need to be present for a diagnosis of TACS:
+All three of the following need to be present for a diagnosis of a TACS: